ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **Q**. _Will PHI Data Ever Be Alowed on Wynton?_

 **A**.
-Due to architectural choices made, it is extremely unlikely that PHI/P4 data will ever be allowed on Wynton
+Due to the architectural choices that were made on Wynton early on, it is extremely unlikely that PHI/P4 data will ever be allowed on Wynton

 ## Jobs